Transport in Himachal Pradesh

-Himachal Pradesh, although railways and airways serve very limited transport needs, the road network of the state serves the transport needs of the people.
-Although, the geography of Himachal presents considerable challenge to the development of transport infrastructure, it has the highest road density among all the Hill States of India.
-Himachal also has 3 airports, 2 narrow gauge rail tracks and couple of other under-construction broad gauge railway tracks, but roads remain the main mode of transport.
+Transport in Himachal Pradesh consists primarily of a road network run by the state, though railways and airways serve very limited transport needs.
+The geography of Himachal presents a considerable challenge to the development of transport infrastructure, though it has the highest road density among all the Hill States of India.
+Himachal also has 3 airports, 2 narrow gauge rail tracks and other under-construction broad gauge railway tracks, but roads remain the main mode of transport.

 History and development

 Kinnaur was opened up in the early 1960s with the completion of the NH-5 Hindustan-Tibet National highway from Ferozepur in Punjab to Shipki La.
 Lahaul was opened up in the late 1960s with the construction of roads over Rohtang pass.
 Lahaul is reachable via roads through high passes, such as Rohtang (3,967 m, 13,050 ft), Kunzum (4,600 m, 14,913 ft) and Baralacha (4,900 m, 16000 ft).
 The building an efficient transport system was the top most priority in the first Five year plan.
 In January 1991, Himachal was linked up with the broad gauge system by extending the Delhi-Nangal rail line.